Fire Island (Anchorage, Alaska): Fire Island Air Force Station

 In September 1951, the U.S. Air Force 626th Airborne Control and Warning Squadron was established on the island at a base on its southern end called Fire Island Air Force Station.
 Staffed by about 200 personnel, the base was an air defense radar center and Nike surface-to-air missile site for NORAD, doubling as a Federal Aviation Administration air traffic control radar and communications site.
 Since the island is not connected to the mainland, all supplies came by helicopter from Elmendorf Air Force Base and, during summer, by barge from Anchorage.
 A runway was built during the first years of the base's existence; however, during the 1964 Alaska earthquake – one of the largest in recorded history – the airfield subsided into the ocean, leaving helicopter as the only way of reaching the island by air.

 Fire Island AFS closed in 1969, leaving the FAA as the sole user of the island.
 The base site was cleaned up in the 1990s, and the facilities razed.
 The FAA site stayed open until 1980, when new Kenai-based radar became active.
 In 1982, the site of the old air station was turned over to the native corporation Cook Inlet Region, Inc. (CIRI) as federal surplus property.

 Currently, CIRI owns 90% of Fire Island's 4,000 acres, the rest belonging to the FAA and the US Coast Guard.
 The FAA maintains a private general aviation airfield on the east corner of the island, which has one runway.
 Data from 1976 showed the airfield hosted, on average, 25 landings and takeoffs each month.
 Access to the island is by permission only.

 Wind farm

+The island's wind farm began operating commercially on September 24, 2012.
 At present, there is an 11-turbine, 17.6-megawatt wind farm located on Fire Island.
 The installation is owned and operated by Fire Island Wind LLC, a subsidiary of Cook Inlet Region, Inc. (CIRI), the owners of the island.
 The turbines’ nacelles rise to 262 ft above the ground, about the height of Anchorage's Robert B. Atwood Building, which is the city's second-tallest.
 An underwater transmission line connects the wind farm to the Anchorage power grid.

 The wind farm is the first megawatt-scale wind project in Southcentral Alaska.
 According to the producers, the installation powers 5,600 homes in Anchorage.
 Though the FAA currently permits only 11 turbines, the farm has the capacity to triple in size to 33.